Mr. Popper's Penguins: Plot

 Mr. Popper is a house painter of modest means, living with his wife and two children (Bill and Janie) in the small town of Stillwater, Minnesota.
 He has a happy life.
 However, he is also a restless dreamer, spending his time reading of famous explorers in faraway places.

-One day, the Popper family tunes in to a radio broadcast by an Admiral exploring polar regions.
-Mr. Popper had previously sent the Admiral fan mail, and the Admiral promises Mr. Popper a surprise.
+One day, the Popper family tunes in to a radio broadcast by an admiral exploring polar regions.
+Mr. Popper had previously sent the admiral fan mail, and the admiral promises Mr. Popper a surprise.
 The surprise turns out to be a penguin, which comes in a large box.
 Mr. Popper names the penguin "Captain Cook" after the famous James Cook.
 Mr. Popper cleans out the icebox so that the penguin can sleep inside.
 As time goes by, the Poppers find that Captain Cook is growing larger, but his health is failing.
 Mr. Popper writes to the curator of a large aquarium, asking for help.
-The curator replies that the aquarium has a female penguin who unfortunately, is also experiencing the same symptoms, and he suggests that perhaps the penguins are simply lonely.
+The curator replies that the aquarium has a female penguin who is experiencing the same symptoms, and he suggests that perhaps the penguins are simply lonely.
 Soon after, the Poppers receive their second penguin in the mail.

 Mr. Popper names the second penguin Greta and the pair of penguins are revitalized by each other's presence.
 As both birds cannot fit into the icebox together, Mr. Popper opens the window to let in the cold winter air, creating a snow-covered habitat.
 As this solution will not work in springtime, Mr. Popper has the main things moved upstairs and a freezing plant installed in the basement for the birds.
 This makes for happy penguins, but strains the family budget.